Laotseu/7dtd-spantal-multiplayer-bundle/Worlds/README.md

 ![Generating_new_game.png](https://raw.githubusercontent.com/Laotseu/7dtd-spantan-multiplayer-bundle/master/Worlds/Generating_new_game.png)
 4. Play the game.
 5. ...
 6. Profit (Maybe, mostly horrible death by vaultures and bears.
-Don't say you were not warned.).
+Don't say you were not warned.)